anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 Onboarding:
 : Onboarding describes the process to provide necessary operational data to a Pledge and to complete the process of bringing the Pledge into an operational state.
-  This data may be configuration data, or also application-specific cryptographic key material (application-specific security credentials).
+  This data may include configuration data, but specifically deals with application-specific cryptographic key material (application-specific security credentials).
+  Since {{RFC8366}}, this term has replaced the term Bootstrapping.

 Owner:
 : The entity that controls the private key of the trust anchor conveyed by the voucher.